 Supervise your puppy closely and familiarise yourself with his signals so that you can get him out the door before he eliminates in the house.

-Puppy Toilet Training Pointer #4: Stick to a strict feeding schedule.
+Puppy Toilet Training Pointer #4: Stick to a Strict Feeding Schedule.

 Setting a regular feeding schedule for your pup will help him eliminate at consistent times.
 And taking him out to do his business will be less of a guessing game.
-Another thing to remember is to take away his water bowl 2 ½ hours before he sleeps.
-This will prevent him from needing to pee in the middle of the night.

-Puppy Toilet Training Pointer #5: Find a comfortable toilet area.
+Puppy Toilet Training Pointer #5: Find a Comfortable Toilet Area.

-Determine the area where he will eliminate.
-His potty spot should be a place where he feels safe.
 It will be helpful to choose an area not too far from the back door.
 Doing so will reduce the possibility of accidents on the way to the designated area.

 Make sure that your puppy is on a lead when you take him out to potty.
 In this way, you can keep him from running around or playing before he does his business.